3 Tips for How to Talk to Someone with Dementia

 Only 7% of communication is the words that we use.

-The other 93% consists of body language, tone of voice, facial expressions and listening (to name a few).
-As a person’s disease progresses they rely less and less on the words and more on feelings and needs.
+The other 93% consists of body language, tone of voice, facial expressions, and listening (to name a few).
+As a person progresses through the stages of dementia, they rely less and less on the words and more on feelings and needs.
 Our job as care partners is to decipher the feelings behind their “behaviors” and respond appropriately.
 Behaviors are a form of communication; they are an expression of an unmet need.

 The way that we communicate with our loved ones will change often throughout the course of the disease.
 Each stage comes with its own changes and challenges.
 The following tips can help you successfully communicate, no matter what stage of the disease you are dealing with.